Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

 \begin{definition} The distribution $F(v)$ (with density $f(v)$) has a monotone hazard rate (MHR) if the ``hazard rate'' of the distribution $\frac{f(v)}{1-F(v)}$ is increasing in $v$. \end{definition}

-The \emph{monotone hazard rate} (MHR) is a standard assumption used in economics \cite{badanidiyuru2018targeting,hartline2009simple,chawla2007algorithmic}.
-Many distributions are MHR, such as uniform distribution, exponential distribution, gamma distribution, etc. Note that the MHR implies regularity proposed by \citet{myerson1981optimal}.
+MHR is a standard assumption widely used in economics \cite{badanidiyuru2018targeting,hartline2009simple,chawla2007algorithmic}.
+Many distributions are MHR, such as uniform distribution, exponential distribution, gamma distribution, etc. Note that MHR implies regularity proposed by Myerson~\cite{myerson1981optimal}.

-The primary result of this section is a ``simple" signaling scheme that achieves good approximation.
-More interestingly, the scheme itself requires no knowledge about the value distribution $F(v)$ (though its guarantees rely on properties of $F$).